vanviegen/webcentral/README.md

 `node index.js --email you@example.com`

-This will start the Webcentral server, dispatching to node projects in the `public-webcentral-domains` directory in your home directory.
+This will start the Webcentral server, dispatching to node projects in the `webcentral-projects` directory in your home directory.
 If the above command was run as root, the `public-node-project` directories of all users will be searched, and projects will be run as their owning users.

-The `public-webcentral-domains` directories should contain subdirectories that have the name of the (sub)domains they are claiming.
-For instance: `/home/frank/public-webcentral-domains/example.com/`.
+The `webcentral-projects` directories should contain subdirectories that have the name of the (sub)domains they are claiming.
+For instance: `/home/frank/webcentral-projects/example.com/`.
 Based on the contents, a project can be treated in various ways:

 ### Project types